 Whether you are travelling in the day or night, it’s a good idea to bring an inflatable pillow so you can catch up on some sleep.

-One of the good things about travelling by bus is you leave the heart of London and arrive in the centre of Brussels.
-No expensive or lengthy transfers needed from the airports.
-After a few hours reading or napping, you can arrive fresh, collect your bags and explore Brussels!
+One of the best things about travelling by bus is you leave the heart of London and arrive in the centre of Brussels.
+This mean there are no expensive or lengthy transfers needed to or from the airport.